hsaidi5/POOSD-Project/artifacts/architechture.md

 # Architectural Feasibility

-In terms of architectural feasibility,
+In terms of architectural feasibility, the sytem seems to be feasible in accordance with the team's individual experiences.
+We theoretically should be able to complete the project to the required specifications proposed.

 # Overengineering